pablo-peraza/paidy-test/README.md

    > Version 1 didn't really support that operation in itself.
 What can be done is to remove the item, modify it, and then re-insert it, that's the only way with that code base.

-4) How can we change this to safely and consistently allow for deletion of a single order at a table when there are more than one of the same name (which happen to have the same cook time)?
+4) How can we change this to safely and consistently allow for deletion of a single order at a table when there are more than one of the same name (which happen to have the same cook time)? `DONE`

    > From answer 1, we need to implement an unique randomly-generated identifier for each dish.
 Another way of doing it is by using the position of each item as their own identifier.

 5) You have an "if/else" in the add_items func and both seem to call very similar code.
-Can we make this a bit more functional?
+Can we make this a bit more functional? `DONE`

    > By introducing a function.
 Yes, somehow I missed that code repetition on the first try.
 Was probably too busy trying to get it to work.

-6) Why do you insist on cook time being equal to define item equality?
+6) Why do you insist on cook time being equal to define item equality? `DONE`

    > Since at the time the Items didn't have their own unique identifier, I figured it would be a good idea to consider both the name and the cook time for the equality function.
 There's no other reason than that.